fullcalendar/temporal-polyfill/README.md

 ## temporal-polyfill

-A spec-compliant polyfill in less than 15kb.
+A spec-compliant polyfill in 15kb.

 ```
 npm install temporal-polyfill